java-wanted/jupik/03-oop/OOP.md

   Felidae: the number of eyes, legs and the ablitily to eat humans.
 - Create a two subclasses of this class, a class of domestic cats and a class of lions.
 The former has no ability to eat humans and the later has it.

+### Inheritance.
+Overriding

+It is possible to override an operation of a super class in a sub class.
+To call the operation of a super class from a sub class the keyword super could be used.

+Solve the following gastronomic issue:

+- Update the classes that provide properties fo Felidae with an operation eat.

+- The generic version of this operation MUST print the message

+        'It is eating a food'

+- For Domestic Cat and Lion the operation MUST BE specialised to point that they are eating a cap of wiskeys and a peace of a GNU relatively.